 Are you an expert?
 Apply to contribute here.

 Reebok Club C 85 Vintage History

 Initially dropped in 1985, the Reebok Club C was basically a more or less re-titled version of the Reebok Revenge Plus.
 The C stands for Champion.
-It is a tennis shoe designed to comply with the tennis courts’ dress codes – minimal design and mostly white in color.
+It is a tennis shoe designed to comply with the tennis courts’ dress codes – minimal design and mostly white.

 Back then, Reebok was popular in the tennis sneaker scene.
 The Reebok Club C was one of those Reebok models most favored amongst sneaker fanatics and tennis enthusiasts, both fashion- and performance-wise, as it features a leather material on the upper lined with a comfy terry towel liner and a rubber outsole.
 It also suited the aerobics craze during the ‘80s.

-Like the other classics, the Reebok Club C was also pulled off the shelves for a short period of time.
-But, fast forward to February 2016, for the silhouette’s 30th anniversary, Reebok brought back the vintage look through the Reebok Club C 85 Vintage.
-It was released in two colorways, the Green and Collegiate Blue, and features a clean, subtle look in an overall chalk-colored upper.
+Like other classics, the Reebok Club C was also pulled off the shelves for a short period.
+But fast forward to February 2016, Reebok brought back the vintage look through the Reebok Club C 85 Vintage for the silhouette’s 30th anniversary.
+It initially released in two colorways, the Green and Collegiate Blue, and features a clean, subtle look in an overall chalk-colored upper.
 It also received an upgrade through an injection molded EVA midsole for improved support and cushioning and a high abrasion rubber outsole.